yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - MUST copy the identifiers sent by the NDC;
 - MUST strip the `delegation` attribute;
-- MUST include the `allow-certificate-get` attribute set to true.
+- MUST copy the `allow-certificate-get` attribute.

 When the identifiers' authorization has been successfully completed and the certificate has been issued by the CA, the IdO: